mattwydra/newtab-background/v6/pre_integration/v5/user_gen/anime/README.md

-# Phase 6 part 4.2
+# Phase 6 part 5.2
 (zips coming soon)

 ## **Updates in this version**
-- Create field to enter choice anime for background
+- Option to generate backgrounds based on favorite shows (mirror MAL approach)